Date and time functions

 Will convert a date or timestamp value to a string using the format definition

 passed as an argument.
-When elements in the format
+When elements in the format definition are

 unrecognized, they will be passed-through as string.